mmcloughlin/addchain/README.md

 | [secp256k1 (Bitcoin) Scalar Inversion](doc/results.md#secp256k1-bitcoin-scalar-inversion) | 293 | 290 | +3 |

-See [full results listing](doc/results.md) for more detail and additional exponents.
+See [full results listing](doc/results.md) for more detail and results for less common exponents.

+These results demonstrate that `addchain` is competitive with hand-optimized chains, always within a few operations of the best known and often matching or exceeding.
+Even when `addchain` is slightly sub-optimal, it can still be considered valuable since it fully automates a laborious manual process.
+As such, `addchain` can be trusted to produce high quality results in an automated code generation tool.

 ## Usage